-With consideration to the aforementioned description of the English Course of Study, students in the REGENTS (three-year) program will have the opportunity to satisfy the NYS requirement in English Language Arts by demonstrating proficiency with the Comprehensive Examination in English in the June of their JUNIOR year. \\An additional year of English will be required in their SENIOR year to satisfy commencement requirements.
+Students who want to take English Honors or an AP level English course, but do not meet the prerequisite will be reviewed on a case by case basis by the English Department Coordinator and the Executive Principal of Arlington High School.
+With consideration to the aforementioned description of the English Course of Study, students who seek the challenge of an HONORS program will have the opportunity to satisfy the NYS requirement in English Language Arts by demonstrating proficiency with the Comprehensive Examination in English in January of their JUNIOR year.
 Students will be expected to: